Deep Multi-view Depth Estimation with Predicted Uncertainty: Introduction

 \section{Introduction}

-Estimating dense depth from a sequence of images is an important problem for applications such as 3D scene reconstruction and augmented reality.
+Estimating dense depth from a sequence of images is necessary in applications such as 3D scene reconstruction and augmented reality.
 Classical methods address this problem by first computing point correspondences based on hand-crafted matching criteria, and then constructing a 3D point cloud, given the camera pose estimates from structure-from-motion (SFM)~\cite{schonberger2016structure} or visual(-inertial) simultaneous localization and mapping (SLAM)~\cite{ORBSLAM, qin_tro_2018}.
-They typically fail, however, to obtain reliable correspondences at low-textured or reflective regions.
-As a result, parts of the scene are missing from the point cloud, leading to an incomplete reconstruction.
+They typically fail, however, to obtain reliable correspondences at low-texture or reflective surfaces, which leads to an incomplete scene reconstruction.

 Recently, deep learning-based methods have shown the potential to compensate for the aforementioned limitation of the classical methods.
 Specifically, approaches such as~\cite{Fu2018dorn,Li2018megadepth} predict dense depth from a single image by taking advantage of images' contextual cues learned from large datasets; hence, they rely less on texture, as compared to classical methods.
 Moreover, to overcome the scale issue of single-view methods, depth-completion networks (e.g., \cite{sartipi2020dde, teixeira2020aerial, wong2020voiced, qu2020depth, sinha2020deltas}) leverage sparse point clouds from classical methods and complete the dense depth map using single-view cues.
 In order to further exploit multi-view information, depth-estimation networks taking multiple images as input have also been considered.
 In particular, \cite{teed2020deepv2d, Liu2019neuralrgbd} employ cost volumes in their networks to embed geometric information, while \cite{xie2019video,luo2020consistent} explicitly leverage multi-view geometry by estimating dense optical flow.